Skip to main content

 • Stricter return policies — because each fixture is made to your home’s needs

-Best for: Forever homes, high-visibility locations (front porches, entryways), homeowners who value authenticity, durability and craftsmanship, those willing to plan ahead and invest in long-term quality, preservation-focused projects, and historic homeowners who want to support American labor and business.
+Best for: Forever homes, high-visibility locations (front porches, entryways), homeowners who value authenticity, durability and craftsmanship, those willing to plan ahead and invest in long-term quality, preservation-focused projects, and homeowners who want to support American labor and businesses.

 A worker welds the roof of a historic style light fixture in a Southern California factory.